AnarchoBooleanism/saphnet-nixos-configs/machines/control-server/README.md

       - *control_server
 ```

+NOTE: The `&` before each name in `keys`, and the `*` before each name in `age` in `key_groups` in `creation_rules` are VERY important to keep!

 ### 3. Create `secrets.yaml` (the secrets file)
 With `.sops.yaml` ready in the root directory of the repository, you are now able to create the list of secrets, in `secrets.yaml`.

 First, create the directory, `<REPO>/instances/control-server` (if it does not exist yet), and within that directory, create a file named `secrets.yaml` (the secrets file), using this command: `EDITOR=nano nix run nixpkgs#sops -- ./instances/control-server/secrets.yaml` (ensure your working directory is the repository's root directory)

-NOTE: `control-server` in `./instances/control-server/` is just the name of the instance; you are welcome to change this to anything else, as long as it is kept consistent as you follow the whole guide.
+NOTE: `control-server` in `./instances/control-server/` is just the name of the Instance; you are welcome to change this to anything else, as long as it is kept consistent as you follow the whole guide.

 This command puts you into a text editor, where you can edit the actual contents of your secrets file; once you save your changes, sops will automatically encrypt the file with the public age keys from `.sops.yaml`.
 You can use the above command multiple times to edit the contents of the secrets file whenever you need to.